Why was it necessary for Jesus to suffer? And why was it necessary for Him to remain without sin? When did He become our high priest?

 “You are a priest forever according to the order of Melchizedek”.

 The writer of Hebrews makes the assumption, since verse 1 applies to Jesus, that verse 4 also applies to Jesus.
-This is something which the writer of Hebrews often do, namely to link things that are not clearly linked in the original text.
-He therefore merges verses 1 and 4 into a single statement, which would mean that He became priest when He sat down on His Father’s throne.
+This is something that the writer of Hebrews often does, namely to link things that are not clearly linked in the original text.
+He, therefore, merges verses 1 and 4 into a single statement, which would mean that He became priest when He sat down on His Father’s throne.

 Christ’s death enabled Him to become our high priest.

 Hebrews 9 describes the inauguration of Jesus’s ministry in heaven.
 The first 15 verses form a unit.
-It starts with a description of the earthly tabernacle with its daily and annual ceremonies (9:1-7).
-It then states that these ceremonies are symbols of what happens in heaven (9:8-9), and explains what these symbols meant:
+It starts with a description of the earthly tabernacle with its daily and annual ceremonies (Heb 9:1-7).
+It then states that these ceremonies are symbols of what happens in heaven (Heb 9:8-9), and explains what these symbols meant:

 “When Christ appeared as a high priest …,